 Master of Social Work

 A Master of Social Work degree can lead to employment in public or private social service agencies and work with any number of diverse groups: juvenile offenders, foster children and the elderly are examples.
 The more difficult part of the job may be managing and resolving difficult cases involving child abuse, family instability, impoverishment or mental illness.
 In short, the MSW can be a flexible degree that allows graduates to pursue a number of niche programs.

 When it comes to choosing a school, students may find that the best MSW programs for them depend on their personal priorities.
-That said, U.S. News & World Report does offer a list, based on peer reviews of perceived academic quality, of the top MSW programs for 2013.
+That said, U.S. News & World Report does offer a list, based on peer reviews of perceived academic quality, of the top MSW programs for 2013 and other years.
 The top five graduate-level social work programs listed by U.S. News & World Report were:

 - University of Michigan, Ann Arbor

 - University of Chicago

 After completing a master’s degree in social work, graduates may want to work toward LCSW certification in their state.
 A master’s degree is required for this.
 Those who have a lesser degree, such as a bachelor’s, may want to work on becoming a Licensed Social Worker, or LSW, and then later complete the education and training that can lead to LCSW certification.
 In addition to having the master’s degree, graduates will also need to complete clinical supervised work hours to obtain their LCSW.
 Other certification requirements may include:

 - Passing the clinical exam offered by the Association of Social Work Boards

 - Prior state certification as a Licensed Social Worker